Lifestyle disease: Death statistics in Australia

-The table shows that ages of people dying and the top five diseases of which they are dying.
+The table shows the ages of people dying and the top five diseases for which they are dying.

 Death statistics in the United States

 In 1900, the top three causes of death in the United States were pneumonia/influenza, tuberculosis, and diarrhea/enteritis.
 Communicable diseases accounted for about 60 percent of all deaths.
-In 1900, heart disease and cancer were ranked number four and eight respectively.
+In 1900, heart disease and cancer were ranked number four and eight, respectively.
 Since the 1940s, the majority of deaths in the United States have resulted from heart disease, cancer, and other degenerative diseases.
-And, by the late 1990s, degenerative diseases accounted for more than 60 percent of all deaths.
+By the late 1990s, degenerative diseases accounted for more than 60 percent of all deaths.